PolymorphicOpcode/pern-stack/README.md

 # PERN
 A tutorial written for our Operating Systems class
 ## How to create a PostgreSQL, Express, React, Node.js Stack

+We registered an ubuntu server on DigitalOcean, ssh'ed in, and created a user "cit352".

 1. Install required packages
 ```sudo apt install nodejs npm nginx```